Do Go On - 425 - The WWI Christmas Truce

 That is quite strange.

-and there's nothing inside it.
+He opened one up and there's nothing inside it.

 Usually there's a gift and a little hat, maybe a joke.

-She's not a great to the nop-tools, hang on.
+She's not agreed to the nuptials.

 She put on the hat.